 This generator can be equipped with an engine block heater and an internal battery charger as options.
-They are provided with electric cords to connect to a commercial power source.
+They are provided with electrical cords to connect to a commercial power source.

 The engine block heater and internal battery charger both require 120 VAC in order to operate.
-A receptacle (Figure 74) has been provided on the output terminal panel to allow commercial power to be applied.
+A receptacle (Figure 80) has been provided on the output terminal panel to allow commercial power to be applied.

-These receptacles will ONLY function when commercial power has been supplied to them (Figure 74).
-To apply commercial power to these receptacles, a power cord of adequate size will be required (See Table 6).
+These receptacles will ONLY function when commercial power has been supplied to them (Figure 80).
+When using extension cords, refer to Table 6 for the correct size and length.

 When using the generator in hot climates there is no reason to apply power to the engine block heater.
-However, if the generator will be used in cold climates it is always a good idea to apply power to the engine block heater at all times.
+However, if the generator will be used in cold climates it is always a good idea to apply power to the heater at all times.